ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

   - “E.G.G.M.A.N.
 (Doc Robeatnix Mix)” was added to the Lava Shelter version of the Egg Dealer boss.
 The Egg Dealer theme still plays in the other Egg Dealer fights
   - “What I Am” by Magna-Fi replaces “Almost Dead” by Powerman 5000 for the GUN Fortress endings
   - “Broken” by Sins of a Divine Mother is added as a unique ending theme to the Black Comet endings, instead of reusing the GUN Fortress ending theme
+  - Devil Doom boss fight music will no longer be interrupted by Shadow getting Dark/Hero Shadow (filling up the meters)
   - Expert Mode’s ending has a unique theme and credits animation. ;)

 ## How to play / Setup
 Please verify you are using a 1:1 ShadowTheHedgehog USA ISO: md5: `fc936c9b0144c925b45b805fd39da2ac`

 To play this mod, you must:
+0. Note: It is recommended to use the "Releases" tab rather than doing the below, as the below does not account for Nintendont compatibility by file deletion/downsampling/AFS replacements
 1. Build a custom ISO overwriting any files from the `files` folder
 2. Enable Cheats and use provided game config .ini from the `code` folder

 ### Extraction of Game / FST Format

-1. Get the latest beta or dev Dolphin - [dolphin-5.0-16648 or newer recommended](https://dolphin-emu.org/download/)
+1. Get the latest beta or dev Dolphin - [dolphin-5.0-17574 or newer recommended](https://dolphin-emu.org/download/)
 2. Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
 3. Open Dolphin